Monday, September 30, 2024

 THE LIBERATION AND A BRIEF GOLDEN AGE

-THE LIBERATION BROUGHT AUSTERE EXISTENTIALISM* AND EXUBERANT BE-BOP.
+THE LIBERATION BROUGHT AUSTERE EXISTENTIALISM* AND THE EXUBERANT BOOGIE, BOTH PART OF LIFE IN CAFÉS

 *Man is alone and must choose his way, an idea that fit the wartime choice between supporting the Resistance and passivity.

-Juliette Gréco and Jean-Paul Sartre are to the right
+Juliette Gréco and Jean-Paul Sartre are on the right.

 # # #

-Jean-Paul Sartre, Boris Vian, a friend and Simone de Beauvoir
+Jean-Paul Sartre, Boris Vian, an unidentified friend and Simone de Beauvoir

 Movies